dfrappart/dfrappart.github.io/_posts/2024-05-28-Testing_Cilium_Cluster_Mesh_in_AKS.markdown

 ```

-If we check in the AKS managed resource group, we will find an internal load balancer which IP match the external IP of the cilium `clustermesh-apiserver` service
+If we check in the AKS managed resource group, we will find an internal load balancer which IP match the external IP of the cilium `clustermesh-apiserver` service.

 ```bash

 azureuser@vm1:~$ az network lb show -n kubernetes-internal -g rsg-aksobjectsciliumlab3 | jq . | grep -i privateIPAddress